 The ambiance of a roaring fire is something we all cherish.
 But did you know that the type of wood you use can make all the difference?
 With the right choice, you can enjoy a fire that burns longer, cleaner, and safer.
-Here, we shed light on standout firewood types and offer essential safety tips to ensure a wonderful fire experience, inside and out.
+In this firewood guide, we shed light on standout firewood types and offer essential safety tips to ensure a wonderful fire experience, inside and out.

 The type of wood dictates burn duration, heat output, and smoke production.
 Hardwoods like oak and ash offer hotter and longer burns, making them ideal for warmth, while softer woods might burn faster, suitable for short, ambient fires.